neuralmagic/deepsparse/logging-sdk/tutorial-prometheus/README.md

 ```
 </details>

-`server_config.yaml` instructs the server to create an image classification pipeline.
-Additionally, Prometheus logs are declared to be exposed on port `6100`, system logging is turned on, and several data logs have been specified.
+The config file instructs the server to create an image classification pipeline.
+Prometheus logs are declared to be exposed on port `6100`, system logging is turned on, and several data logs have been specified.

 Thus, once launched, the Server also exposes two endpoints:
 - port `6100`: exposes the `metrics` endpoint through [Prometheus python client](https://github.com/prometheus/client_python).